Kathlyn Horan’s intimate and engrossing documentary focuses on the comeback of an icon.

-After stirring up a ruckus last spring at the SXSW Film Festival, where it was aptly described by critic Sheri Linden of The Hollywood Reporter as “a fittingly unconventional portrait of a nonconformist,” director Kathlyn Horan’s The Return of Tanya Tucker will occupy a place of honor as the opening night attraction at the 53rd annual Nashville Film Festival on Sept.
-29.
+After stirring up a ruckus last spring at the SXSW Film Festival, where it was aptly described by critic Sheri Linden of The Hollywood Reporter as “a fittingly unconventional portrait of a nonconformist,” and screening as the opening night attraction at the 53rd annual Nashville Film Festival in September, director Kathlyn Horan’s The Return of Tanya Tucker — Featuring Brandi Carlile is scheduled to open in theaters nationwide this weekend.

 The exceptional and stirring documentary gets up-close and personal with the iconic country music singer during the 2019 recording of what she calls her “relaunch,” the Grammy Award-winning album “While I’m Living’.”
 Co-produced by Brandi Carlisle and Shooter Jennings, who appear along with several other familiar faces in the film, it is Tucker’s first album of original material since 2002, and features, among other terrific tracks, “Bring My Flowers Now,” winner of the Grammy for Best Country Song of 2020.